kamperh/linearvc/readme.md

         ~/LibriSpeech/dev-clean/1272/128104/1272-128104-0000.flac \
         output.wav

 When parallel utterances are available, much less data is needed.
-The script with `--parallel` scans two directories and pairs up all utterances with the same filename.
+Running the script with `--parallel` as below scans two directories and pairs up all utterances with the same filename.
 E.g. below it finds `002.wav`, `003.wav`, etc. in the `p225/` source directory and then pairs these up with the same filenames in the `p226/` directory.

     ./linearvc.py \
         --parallel \